fluthaus/NHBRuuviKit/README.md

 The CoreBluetooth-API imposes limitations on what apps can do with BLE beacons, especially when it comes to background scanning and identifying peripherals across devices.
 I've [documented](http://corebeacons.fluthaus.com/#known-limitations "CoreBeacons | Limitations") the limitations I'm aware of.
 I can't do anything about this, so please don't ask; file a bug report/feature request with Apple instead.

+## CocoaPod

+The podspec contains the regular unit tests, but doesn't has the fuzzing tests (which usually have to run for hours to be useful).
+Please clone/download the repository directly and use the included Xcode project if you're interested in running these.

 ## License